Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 `EventGridPublisherClient` provides operations to send event data to topic hostname specified during client initialization.
 Either a list or a single instance of CloudEvent/EventGridEvent/CustomEvent can be sent.

-### EventGridDeserializer
-`EventGridDeserializer` is used to desrialize an event received.

 ## Examples

 The following sections provide several code snippets covering some of the most common Event Grid tasks, including: